CGnTLab/tumorQuant/README.md

 **Note:** This package will only run on Unix/Ubuntu systems and has not been developed for other operating systems.

-Before using **tumorQuant**, ensure you have the following installed and set up:
+Before using **tumorVQ**, ensure you have the following installed and set up:

 1. **[FSL](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/install/linux)**installed on your system (folder name: `fsl`)
 2. T1 MRI images for accurate outputs